martinescardo/ExactRealNumberComputationInHaskell/README.md

        q  = (a0*a0) : (a1*a0) : (a1*a1) : sqr x
 ```

-## Wrong results very fast, and right result not so fast
+## Wrong results very fast, and right results not so fast

 A computation which is well-known to go wrong if care is not taken is
 the orbit of the [logistic map](https://en.wikipedia.org/wiki/Logistic_map)